vitessio/website/content/en/docs/18.0/reference/compatibility/mysql-compatibility.md

 ### Killing running queries

-Vitess does not yet support killing running queries via the `KILL` command through VTGate.
+Vitess added support for killing running queries via the `KILL` command through VTGate in v18.
+To use the kill query statement, a new connection is requires as the current connection will be busy executing the query itself.?
+Similarly, how mysql client does on `ctrl+c` on the shell.

+Alternatively,
-Currently, there exists a comment directive [QUERY_TIMEOUT_MS](../../../user-guides/configuration-advanced/comment-directives/#query-timeouts-query_timeout_ms) that can be set to reduce the query timeout which will ensure that the query either return result or abort within that time.
+- [query_timeout_ms](../../../user-guides/configuration-advanced/comment-directives/#query-timeouts-query_timeout_ms) query comment directive can be set to have query timeout which will ensure that the query either return result or abort within that time.
+- [mysql_server_query_timeout](../../programs/vtgate/) command line flag can be set on VTGate to have a default timeout.

-Vitess does have strict query timeouts for OLTP workloads (see below).
-If you need to kill a query, you can connect to the underlying MySQL shard instance and run `KILL` from there.
+Vitess have strict query timeouts for OLTP workloads (see below).

 ### Workload